chriscr2/Kakaoalan/README.md

-## Changelog for v1.2.4
+## Changelog for v1.3.0
-- Now available in Italian!
-Thank you Smashanful!
+- Removed 'default' unique ability.
+Custom one soon.

 NOTE: Requires the latest [Civ 5 Expansion mod](https://cdn.discordapp.com/attachments/718432409816662118/718474451200638976/Civ5ExpansionModv3.1.zip).

 ## The Lyfoda Kakaoalan
 Play as the knowledge-loving West African nation, lead by Neykon Ney, one of the well-known figures in its history.

-***Unique Ability: Blessings Of The Zaaoo** (Scholars Of The Jade Hall)*
+~~***Unique Ability: Blessings Of The Zaaoo***
-> This Iron-Age to Early-Medieval state independently developed iron tools, hemp paper, elephant domestication, and writing.
+> This Iron-Age to Early-Medieval state independently developed iron tools, hemp paper, elephant domestication, and writing.~~ (COMING SOON)

 ***Unique Unit: Adalal Kakaoalan** (Replaces Composite Bowman)*
 > Despite its origins as a group for hunters, this group proved to be an vital for military advancement in the nation.